 All cosmetic products supplied throughout the UK must be safe.
 The safety laws controlling cosmetic products are extremely stringent.
-In the UK, the manufacture and supply of cosmetics is governed by the EU Cosmetic Products Regulation.
-Compliance is mandatory.
-The Cosmetic Products Regulation is seen as a gold standard for cosmetic legislation across the world.
+In the UK, the manufacture and supply of cosmetics is governed by the Product Safety and Metrology Regulations (Schedule 34) 2020, otherwise known as the UK Cosmetics Regulation.
+Compliance is mandatory and the UK Cosmetics Regulation is a gold standard for safety.